vlfeat/autonn/README.md

 # Screenshots #

-Some gratuitous screenshots, even though this is an API:
+Some gratuitous screenshots, though the important bits are in the code above really:

 *Training diagnostics plot*